 Admission is selective and competitive.
 Completion of requirements does not guarantee admission.
 The admissions committee considers many factors, including:

-- work, volunteer, observation, extracurricular and leadership experiences
+- work, volunteer, observation, extracurricular, leadership, and research experiences

 - community service

 - overall GPA for baccalaureate and graduate coursework

 - GPA for required prerequisites completed by the time of application (including fall courses)

 - answers to UIC-specific questions regarding international experiences, language fluency, presentations, and recommended supplemental statement regarding prerequisite grades below a B-minus (if applicable)

 - TOEFL scores (for applicants whose native language is not English)

 - applicant’s potential to make unique contributions to their class and the profession